How to set your morning up for success

 I’ve recently started creating a weekly to-do list every Sunday night, and then each night before bed, I look at that weekly to-do list and pull things from it to add to the next day’s list.
 Since implementing this strategy (instead of only doing daily to-do lists), I’ve noticed that I get way more accomplished!
 I can’t recommend it enough.

 Before you go to bed at night, quickly clear off the space you plan to work in the morning.
 Going into a messy office or working at a messy desk or kitchen table is not going to help you to be more productive in the morning.
 Instead, it is likely to hinder your progress.

-Taking just a few minutes to quickly clear off your work space, and set it up with what you need in the morning (computer, papers, notebooks, pens, etc.) with greatly benefit you.
-As soon as you sit down at your seat, you can get right to work, without any distractions.
+Taking just a few minutes to quickly clear off your workspace, and set it up with what you need in the morning (computer, papers, notebooks, pens, etc.) with greatly benefit you.
+As soon as you sit down at your seat, you can get the right to work, without any distractions.

 Wake up early

 I know this doesn’t sound like fun, but getting up early is going to allow you to accomplish so much more in your day and lead you to feel very productive.
 By the time your head hits the pillow at night, you will have achieved so much!